lbhaskar4/test/.gitlab/issue_templates/Exception-request.md

 (Use issue title in the format of:)
 (YYYY-MM-DD: RELEASE_VERSION exception request for MERGE_REQUEST_REFERENCE)

-Merge request to be considered for picking: gitlab-org/MERGE_REQUEST_REFERENCE
+Merge request to be considered for picking: MERGE_REQUEST_REFERENCE

 ## Why it needs to be picked